FLAMEGPU/FLAMEGPU/readme.md

 For more information on building FLAME GPU via make, run `make help` in an example directory.

+### Note on Linux Dependencies

+If you are using linux on a managed system (i.e you do not have root access to install packages) you can provide shared object files (`.so`) for the missing dependencies.

+I.e. `libglew` and `libglut`.

+Download the required shared object files specific to your system configuration, and place in the `lib` directory.
+This will be linked at compile time and the dynamic linker will check this directory at runtime.

+Alternatively, to package FLAME GPU executables with a different file structure, the `.so` files can be placed adjacent to the executable file.

 ## Usage

 FLAME GPU can be executed as either a console application or as an interactive visualisation.